Online Marketing: The Buying Process

-Now that a customer has identified their problem, they are ready to look for ways to how to solve it.
+Now that a customer has identified their problem, they are ready to look for ways to solve it.
 They begin to search for more information.
-This is an opportunity for marketers to show that they are an industry leader and their product/service is the solution.
+This is an opportunity for marketers to show that they are an industry leader and that their product/service is the solution.
 Create credibility and trust by “advertising partnerships and sponsors prominently on all web materials” B2C.
 Additionally, testimonials and success stories demonstrate your experience and customer satisfaction and make a lasting impression in a customer’s mind.

 Stage 3: Evaluation of Alternatives

-The internet has made it easier for customers to do in-depth research and they do not want to make a purchase unless it is well thought out.
+The internet has made it easier for customers to do in-depth research and they do not want to purchase unless it is well thought out.
 They are going to look at your competition as well and compare their findings.
-B2C gives the example of how GEICO auto insurance uses this stage as an opportunity to keep their customers on their site by showing their competitors rates alongside theirs, even if the competition is cheaper, “This not only simplifies the process, it establishes a trusting customer relationship, especially during the evaluation of alternatives stage.”
+B2C gives the example of how GEICO auto insurance uses this stage as an opportunity to keep their customers on their site by showing their competitors’ rates alongside theirs, even if the competition is cheaper, “This not only simplifies the process, it establishes a trusting customer relationship, especially during the evaluation of alternatives stage.”

 Stage 4: Purchase Decision

 We may have all heard and said the famous, “Let me think about it and I will get back to you.”
-Instead of looking at this as a defeat, again, marketers can create an opportunity to use follow up emails or phone calls to remind customers how their solutions can be of benefit to them.
+Instead of looking at this as a defeat, again, marketers can create an opportunity to use follow-up emails or phone calls to remind customers how their solutions can be of benefit to them.

 Stage 5: Purchase

 The customer has decided to purchase!
 The conversion is complete.
 Or is it?
 Again, the customer can still have an out.
-This is probably one of the most critical points in a marketing strategy.
+This is one of the most critical points in a marketing strategy.
 B2C highly suggests over-viewing your buying process, “Is it complicated?
 Are there too many steps?
 Is the load time too slow?
 Can a purchase be completed just as simply on a mobile device as on a desktop computer?”
 These are all important questions that if the answers are not optimal, can make or break the deal.

-Stage 6: Post Purchase Evaluation
+Stage 6: Post-Purchase Evaluation

 “Your most unhappy customers are your greatest source of learning.”- Bill Gates

 Use this as an opportunity to learn how to make your brand more effective.
-Asking for reviews and sending follow up emails or special promotions are ways to create a positive relationship by continuing to establish your brand’s trust and increasing the likelihood of a returning customer.
+Asking for reviews and sending follow-up emails or special promotions are ways to create a positive relationship by continuing to establish your brand’s trust and increasing the likelihood of a returning customer.

 These six steps are geared to help marketers better understand the whole process behind a purchase.
 Understanding these steps and implementing a strategy can increase customer conversions and lead to lasting satisfied customers.